-At the research stage, an AI solution can research gaps and opportunities for publishing new content.
-It can help you plan content that will have the highest impact and then generate a brief with all the necessary information for optimization.
+At the research stage, an AI solution can identify if you have a content gap.
+It can help you plan new content that will have the highest impact and then generate a brief with all the necessary information for optimization.

-AI-assisted writing will help writers stay on target by analyzing things like the number of keywords used, the length and even the readability of a piece.
+An AI-assisted content editor helps writers stay on target by analyzing metrics like the number of keywords used, the length and even the readability of a piece.
+Automated SERP analysis can help identify user intent to ensure any optimized content accurately addresses the needs of Searchers.
 It can then take those benchmarks and apply them to an automated editing process.
 AI-powered platforms help ensure consistent brand, message, and style across all types of content.